 Q: Why cycling?

-A: I’ve never seen up to this point if anybody investigated is how a beet supplement product can affect an individual’s performance (cycling) across all paradigms that make a cyclist great.
+A: I’ve never seen up to this point if anybody has investigated how a beet supplement product can affect an individual’s performance (cycling) across all paradigms that make a cyclist great.
 I’ve been passionate about cycling for over 45 years, so I’m very familiar with all the paradigms that should be tested to determine how a beet supplement product works versus placebo.

 Q: Why did you focus on lactate threshold?

 A: I wanted to determine if the beet supplement could raise the lactate threshold value to help a person work at a slightly higher power output and not accumulate lactate.
 This would mean cyclists can maintain a faster pace for a given period of time OR higher lactate thresholds means they can recover faster, which then allows them to improve their HIIT performance.
 If they can recover faster and if you do it chronically, it will help improve the athlete’s HIIT performance.

 EXPLAINING THE RESULTS

 Pushing your muscles to the limit can help increase your fitness levels, but working in an oxygen-deprived state for a longer period of time can do more damage than good.

 An oxygen-deprived state is called anaerobic (literally, without oxygen).
 HIIT is an example of anaerobic exercise with the goal of not only burning calories, but also helping increase your ability to exercise harder.

 If you’re able to recover quicker during the recovery phases of HIIT, you’re able to use your oxygen more efficiently and can exercise for longer (and burn more calories).